Consecrating female bishops in the Church of England

 - 2010: The proposed legislation was published.
 It was debated by the Synod and left largely unamended.
 It was referred to the dioceses for debate and vote.
 4

-- 2012-MAY: 42 dioceses out of the Province's 44 dioceses had approved the legislation by a majority vote.
+- 2012-MAY: By this time, 42 dioceses out of the Province's 44 dioceses had approved the legislation by a majority vote.
 Only the dioceses of Chichester and London voted against the legislation.
 The Synod's House of Bishops debated the draft legislation, passed two amendments, and rejected two others.
 The bishops voted in favor of an amended motion.
 5

 - 2012-NOV-10: A final vote was taken by the Synod.
 A majority in all three houses -- the House of Bishops, House of Clergy, and House of Laity -- voted in favor of the consecration of women as Bishops.
 However, the House of Laity's vote did not reach the required two-thirds majority.
 It lacked only six votes.
 Thus, the motion was killed.
 More details.